maphew/mhwcode/gis/qgis/h3-in-qgis.md

 ---

-The way INPUT is handled seems to have changed across Qgis versions.
+<s>The way INPUT is handled seems to have changed across Qgis versions.</s>  Nope! actual error was that the output folder is hardcoded to `%projectPath%/data` and we weren't insuring that folder existed.
+Now fixed.

 ```
 Traceback (most recent call last):